clhenrick/portfolio/pages/cv.md

 Product Contributions:
 - Performed a UI & UX design audit of Cal-Adapt's website and web applications.
 Recommended improvements on usability, design layout and consistency, and digital accessibility.
-- Developed ten new pages, five dashboards, fifteen features, and refined the UI/UX design and layout of seven existing pages for Cal-Adapt.
+- Developed ten new pages, five dashboards, several new features, and refined the UI/UX design and layout of seven existing pages for Cal-Adapt.
 Utilized a tech stack consisting of Svelte, Sapper, D3JS, MapboxGLJS, LayerCake, Sass, and the [Carbon Design system](https://www.carbondesignsystem.com).
 - Created over forty high fidelity design mocks for new pages, dashboards, and features for the redesign of Cal-Adapt using [Figma](https://www.figma.com/design/) and the [Carbon Design Kit for Figma](https://www.figma.com/community/file/874592104192380079).
-- Independently designed and developed a new website for [Cal-Adapt Analytics Engine](#) using Figma, Astro, Svelte, TypeScript, Sass, NodeJS, and AWS S3.
+- Independently designed and developed a new website for the forthcoming [Cal-Adapt Analytics Engine](http://analytics.cal-adapt.org.s3-website-us-west-1.amazonaws.com) using Figma, Astro, Svelte, TypeScript, Sass, NodeJS, and AWS S3.

 ### Google
 **UX Engineer II: Data Visualization**
 *September, 2018 – June, 2021*
 San Francisco, CA

-User Experience Engineer focusing on data visualization for the [Google Cloud Platform](https://cloud.google.com/).
+User Experience Engineer focused on data visualization for the [Google Cloud Platform](https://cloud.google.com/).

 From August – December, 2020 I took part in a [Google.org](https://www.google.org/) fellowship with [Morehouse School of Medicine](https://msm.edu/)'s [Satcher Health Leadership Institute](https://satcherinstitute.org/) to help develop the [Health Equity Tracker](https://healthequitytracker.org/), a web application that uses health related data and data visualization to empower health equity advocates within the U.S.

-Primary day to day responsibilities include:
+Primary day to day responsibilities included:

-- Collaborating with UX Designers, UX Researchers, Data Scientists, Program Managers, and Software Engineers in the product development lifecycle.
+- Collaborated with UX Designers, UX Researchers, Data Scientists, Program Managers, and Software Engineers in the product development lifecycle.
-- Creating prototypes at varying levels of fidelity for interactive design concepts using modern web standards and technologies such as React, Angular, D3JS, TypeScript, LitElement, (S)CSS, HTML, etc.
+- Created web prototypes at varying levels of fidelity for interactive design concepts using modern web standards and technologies such as React, Angular, D3JS, TypeScript, LitElement, (S)CSS, HTML, etc.
-- Advocating UX Design recommendations to areas such as UI component design, web accessibility, visual design, and interaction design.
+- Advocated UX Design to areas such as UI component design, web accessibility, visual design, and interaction design.
-- Anaylzing data and documenting data transformation pipelines using CoLab/Jupyter Notebooks, SQL, Pandas, Altair.
+- Anaylzed datasets and documented data transformation pipelines using CoLab/Jupyter Notebooks, SQL, Pandas, Altair.

 ### OmniSci
 **Data Visualization Engineer**